-University School of Medicine have found that hearing loss has other “downstream” effects including memory changes, dementia and increased falls. *
+University School of Medicine has found that hearing loss has other “downstream” effects including memory changes, dementia and increased falls. *

-“Communicating when you have a hearing loss, takes up lot of brain power.
-It’s a bit like a computer that runs slower when there is a large program running in the background.” says Maree O’Sullivan, Audiologist.
+“Communicating when you have a hearing loss, takes up a lot of brain power.
+It’s a bit like a computer that runs slower when there is a large program running in the background,” says Maree O’Sullivan, Audiologist.